Welcome to DiscoSavvy.com's Year-By-Year Disco Music Lists

 • The Intruders - "(Win, Place or Show) She's a Winner" - disco-soul (added to the Billboard Soul chart on August 19, 1972 but the single was already reviewed in the July 29, 1972 issue of Billboard magazine on page 51); reached #12 R&B in the USA in 1972, #14 Pop in the U.K. in 1974 -- FIRST DISCO SONG RELEASED IN HISTORY -- drummer: Earl Young, arranger of strings and horns: Bobby Martin

-• The O'Jays - "Love Train" - disco-soul (released in the last week of August 1972 on "Back Stabbers" album, which was designated the "BEST NEW ALBUM OF THE WEEK" in the September 2, 1972 issue of Billboard magazine on page 32); reached #1 Pop in the USA in March 1973 -- drummer: Earl Young, arranger: Bobby Martin
+• The O'Jays - "Love Train" - disco-soul (released in the last week of August 1972 on "Back Stabbers" album, which was designated the "BEST NEW ALBUM OF THE WEEK" in the September 2, 1972 issue of Billboard magazine on page 32); reached #1 Pop in the USA in March 1973, #1 R&B in the USA, #9 Pop in the U.K., #15 on Canada's RPM Top Singles chart -- drummer: Earl Young, arranger: Bobby Martin

 • Trammps - "Scrub-Board" - instrumental disco (released in September 1972 as the B-side of their single "Sixty Minute Man") original version of what became their song "Hold Back the Night" with the same instrumental backing plus added vocals in 1975 which reached #35 Pop in the USA in March 1976, #5 Pop in the U.K. in October 1975 -- drummer: Earl Young, arranger: Ronnie Baker

 October 1971's "Theme from 'Shaft'" by Isaac Hayes (a #1 Pop hit in the USA in November 1971) was one of the first proto-disco songs, and it does have a high-hat disco stomp beat for a little less than a minute.
 Also listen for the original rendition of "One Night Affair" by The O'Jays (a #68 Pop and #15 R&B hit in the USA in 1969) with its almost disco-timed beat, guitar, heavy bass, and violins.
 Another 1969 O'Jays song, "Branded Bad", first released as a single in October 1969, reaching #41 on the R&B chart, is styled similarly to "One Night Affair" so it's also proto-disco.
+Some of Earl Young's other 1969 drumming in the direction of disco can be heard on the 175 BPM uptempo R&B track "Do the Hand Jive" by Archie Bell and the Drells and the 128 BPM soul track "Girl You're Too Young" by Archie Bell and the Drells, but with the drumming alternating between a hard drum beat and just a cymbal beat, which were both arranged by Thom Bell and Bobby Martin and first released on May 22, 1969 as the B and A sides respectively of the single "Girl You're Too Young", which reached #13 R&B and #59 Pop in the USA, and later appeared on their June 20, 1969 album There's Gonna be a Showdown.
 Dusty Springfield's "Silly, Silly Fool" from 1970 is proto-disco Philly soul with drums by Earl Young.
 Jerry Butler's proto-disco soul cover of "One Night Affair" was first released on his May/June 1972 album The Spice of Life and became a single on November 4, 1972; it reached #6 R&B in the USA and #52 Pop in the USA in late-fall 1972; it does have 14 seconds of genuine disco drumming on the drum (rather than on the symbols) near its start.
 And then there's the proto-disco danceable funk of Sly and the Family Stone on their hit "Dance to the Music", released in April 1968.
 Some proto-disco or virtually-disco songs from 1972 include "I'll Bake Me a Man" by Barbara Acklin, "If You Love Me Like You Say You Love Me" by Betty Wright, "Zing!
 Went the Strings of My Heart" by the Trammps with drumming by Earl Young (which does have about 6 seconds of a pure disco beat - without that light extra beat - when you hear "lord have mercy", and the same is true for about 7 seconds in the instrumental intro; the song was first released as a single by Buddah Records in the U.S. in May 1972) - a remake of a 1943 Judy Garland tune that reached #17 R&B in the USA in summer 1972 and they also released the same year in a purely wordless version titled "Penguin at the Big Apple", "This is the House Where Love Died" by First Choice, "Theme from 'The Men'" by Isaac Hayes, "Date with the Rain" by Eddie Kendricks, "Girl, You Need a Change of Mind" by Eddie Kendricks, "Ain't No Love Lost" by Patti Jo, "Soul Makossa" by Manu Dibango (from Cameroon) (#35 Pop in the USA in July 1973), and "I'll Be Around" by the Spinners.
 These songs contain elements of what became the disco sound but have notable differences, especially the lack of a generally-steady 4/4 beat.
 "I'll Be Around" and "Date with the Rain", for instance, have 3 beats per second rather than 2.
 Purists, therefore, do not classify these proto-disco songs as disco.
 (By contrast, while some true disco songs have extra percussive elements and beats, like hustle-styled songs "Hey Girl, Come and Get It", "I'll Play the Fool", and "The Hustle", those songs still maintain a 4/4 beat).
 The funk song "Follow the Wind" by Midnight Movers Unlimited has an introduction with a disco stomp beat.
 "Your Song" by Billy Paul and "Could it be I'm Falling in Love" by the Spinners are better classified as soul music.
 Julie Budd's bouncy version of "See You in September" (1972) is a proto-disco concoction of a different sort.

 Hasbro Industries in collaboration with Matchbox Industries/Lesney Products started the "Disco Girls" doll series in 1972 and it lasted until 1977.
 However, it was not necessarily connected to disco music or the '70s disco scene, but perhaps more to the Spanish word "disco" meaning "record" or (at first) influenced by mid-to-late-1960s discotheque fashions.
 The girls' outfits were very diverse.
 But the girls' friend Tony had huge bellbottoms and looked totally '70s.